sganzerla/nintendoflix/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE] file (./LICENSE.md) for more details.
+See the [LICENSE](./LICENSE.md) file for more details.